ianmusasiah/predictionBot/README.md

 # predictionBot

-raffle-predictor/
-│
-├── index.html              # Main HTML file
-├── style.css               # All your CSS styles
-├── script.js               # All your JavaScript logic
-│
+📂 Project Structure
-├── assets/                 # (Optional) For images, icons, or fonts │   ├── logo.png
-│   └── ...
+<pre> raffle-predictor/ │ ├── index.html # Main HTML file ├── style.css # All your CSS styles ├── script.js # All your JavaScript logic │ ├── assets/ # (Optional) For images, icons, or fonts │ ├── logo.png │ └── ... │ └── README.md # Description/documentation for your project </pre>
-│
-└── README.md               # (Optional) Description/documentation for your project

-# 🎟️ Raffle Predictor

 A simple, interactive tool to calculate and visualize the chances of winning a raffle based on ticket allocation and account weighting.